Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Trajectory prediction

 \subsection{Data segmentation}

-The original collection $\mathcal{C}$ of historical trajectories contains sequences with variable length of irregularly-sampled kinematic states~\eqref{eq:traj}.
-The first step is therefore to obtain regularly-sampled trajectories using a fixed sampling time $\Delta$; in other words, we interpolate the original trajectories at times $t_k=k \, \Delta$, $k=1, \dots, T_i$.
+\rev{The original collection $\mathcal{C}$ of historical trajectories contains sequences with variable length of irregularly-sampled vessel kinematic states $\mathcal{S}^i$ in~\eqref{eq:traj}.
+The kinematic states are irregularly-sampled due to the fact that AIS messages are received at irregular time intervals. } The first step is therefore to obtain regularly-sampled trajectories using a fixed sampling time $\Delta$; in other words, we interpolate the original trajectories at times $t_k=k \, \Delta$, $k=1, \dots, T_i$.
 The second step is to use a fixed-size sliding window (windowing) approach to reduce the data to arbitrary fixed-length input and output sequences; this allows performing trajectory prediction given a fixed-length sequence of past observations, and translates our problem to a fixed-length input/output mapping learning one.
 In this way, the segmentation procedure re-structures the available temporal sequences in $\mathcal{C}$ into a new dataset of input/output sequences that can be directly used for supervised learning.
 Otherwise stated, segmentation is the process of splitting whole trajectories (i.e., multivariate time series) into smaller, fixed-length sequences.
 The sliding window method is a simple and widely employed segmentation procedure for time series~\cite{Zaroug20}, where previous time steps (input variables) are used to predict the next time steps (output variables).
 Here, the sliding window procedure produces an input sequence of $\ell$ samples, an output sequence of $h$ samples and has a sliding size of one step.
 Figure~\ref{fig:timeline} depicts the sliding window procedure applied to two trajectories at a single time instant.